andretorresdg/API-part2/README.md

-# **AndreDevayReact**
+# **API-part2**

-> AndreDevayReact is a free web application which is written in JavaScript, using ReactJS, that commmunicates with the AndreDevayAPI.
+> API-part2 is a free web application which is written in JavaScript, using ReactJS, that commmunicates with the API-part1.
 This program has a route to handle the login (with SignUp, Edit Password and all the other functions of a basic register user).
 Also, it contains an authentication method.

 Feel free to see the source code [here](https://github.com/andretorresdg/AndreDevayAPI) .